Pork Chop Rub Recipe: 5-Ingredient Guide for Perfect Flavor

 • Garlic Powder: Adds depth and umami.

-• Onion Powder: Provides a mild, savory kick.
+• Onion Powder: Provides mild savory kick.

-• Black Pepper: Adds a bit of heat and complexity.
+• Black Pepper: Adds heat and complexity.

-• Brown Sugar: Adds sweetness and helps with caramelization.
+• Brown Sugar: Aids caramelization and sweetness.

 Ingredients for Rub